MicrosoftDocs/OfficeDocs-SharePoint/migration/mover-release-notes.md

 ## Agent v1.3.5 (September 22, 2020)

 - A new Agent has been released for all install types.
 Version 1.3.5 is a required update for all customers.
 This release updates the pinned certificates used for connecting to Bifrost.
-As of September 26, 2020, any older Agents will not connect to Bifrost and not be able to transfer files.
+As of September 26, 2020, any older Agents won't connect to Bifrost and not be able to transfer files.

 ## Backend v1.19.9 (September 15,2020)

 - Fix.
-Previously, authorship information such as "Modified By" was not sent to the destination.
+Previously, authorship information such as "Modified By" wasn't sent to the destination.
 Metadata from Google sources is now included in the transfer and displayed at the Office 365 destination.

 - Fix.
 During transfers, items skipped as failures (unsupported items for export in the source or import in the destination) were showing as failures only in the user logs but not in reports, such as the Migration Error Report.
 These failures also now appear in the reports.